-- the numbers and descriptions of employees whom it is proposed to dismiss as redundant. - the total number of employees of any such description employed by the Trust at the establishment in question. - the proposed method of selecting employees who may be dismissed. - whether other options such as voluntary redundancy or voluntary early retirement may be a consideration. - the proposed method of carrying out the dismissals, with due regard to any agreed procedure, including the period over which the dismissals are to take effect. - the proposed method of calculating the amount of any redundancy payments to be made (over and above the statutory redundancy payment) to employees who may be dismissed. - the number of agency workers engaged by the Trust, where they are working, and the type of work they are doing. - Confirmation, where it is proposed to make 20 or more employees redundant, redundant at any one establishment/location/site within a 90-day period that an HR1 form has been completed to notify the Department of Business, Energy and Industrial Strategy.
+- The numbers and descriptions of colleagues whom it is proposed to dismiss as redundant. - The total number of colleagues of any such description employed by the Trust at the establishment in question. - The proposed method of selecting colleagues who may be dismissed. - Whether other options such as voluntary redundancy or voluntary early retirement may be a consideration. - The proposed method of carrying out the dismissals, with due regard to any agreed procedure, including the period over which the dismissals are to take effect.

+- The proposed method of calculating the amount of any redundancy payments to be made (over and above the statutory redundancy payment) to colleagues who may be dismissed. - The number of agency workers engaged by the Trust, where they are working, and the type of work they are doing. - Confirmation, where it is proposed to make 20 or more colleagues redundant, redundant at any one establishment/location/site within a 90-day period that an HR1 form has been completed to notify the Department of Business, Energy and Industrial Strategy.